eugtsa/search_lecture/examples/eat_all_dots/README.md

 ### How to plug your algorithm (agent) into eat all dots game

-CUrrently, only python is supported.
-If you want to support any other language to write your agent, please mail me - I'll extend this example to support other languages.
+Currently, only python is supported.
+If you whould like to see any other language here, please mail me - I'll extend this game to support other languages.

 To plug your python agent into this game: